forward-motion/commentbox.io-wordpress/commentbox-io/README.txt

 = Is CommentBox.io compatible with Wordpress comments and users? =

 No, our comments and users are separate.
+However, we will soon be providing a way to import Wordpress comments into CommentBox.io.

 = Will I lose my comments if I deactivate or remove the plugin? =

-No, your comments are safely stored in our system and are only deleted if you explicitly choose to from our dashboard.
+No, your comments are safely stored in our system and are only deleted if you explicitly choose to do so from our dashboard.

 = Can I export all my comments? =